rhmatti/Pfeiffer-Gauge-Reader/README.md

 # Pfeiffer-Gauge-Reader
-Python code for reading and logging of pressure values from Pfeiffer TPG gauge controllers via serial connection
+Python code for reading and logging of pressure values from Pfeiffer TPG gauge controllers via a serial connection